UPCOMING PROGRAMS

 ◾ Professor Emeritus in Sociology, Hobart & William Smith Colleges

-Headquartered in Rome, Italy, and conducts teaching programs in Japan, Vietnam, and China.
-The institute has 12 PhD-level professors and collaborates with 50 universities worldwide.
+In Italy, GLi’s Borromini Institute has 12 PhD-level professors and collaborates with 50 universities worldwide.
 Every year, between 300 and 400 students from around the world visit Rome for training programs.

 About Japan Food Studies College